hsintzuli/Easy-Notify/docs/socketio-scaling.md

 _Note: The three dots are the datapoints that exceeded the threshold and triggered the scale alarm._

+### Conclusion
-Because it took 4 - 5 minutes to trigger alarm and completely launch new instances, the Auto Scaling is more suitbal for the case that there is no surge in the new clients.
+Because it took 4 - 5 minutes to trigger CloudWatch alarm and completely launch new instances, the Auto Scaling is more suitable for the case that there is no surge in the new clients.